karimtarek0000/karma-e-commerce/README.md

 - **Top-rated page (SSG)**

-1. After the user clicks on `view more top-rated` from the home page, they will go to this page that shows all top-rated products
+1. After the user clicks on `view more top-rated` from the home page, he will go to this page that shows all top-rated products

 ##